dubemliveson/dubemliveson/README.md

 ## 🔭 About Me
 I’m a Cloud Native Engineer specializing in serverless architectures, infrastructure as code, and scalable microservices.
 I love automating everything—from CI/CD pipelines to cost-optimization scripts.

-- 💼 Currently at **AcmeCloud** building event-driven data platforms
+- 💼 Currently seeking for opportunites in Cloud Engineering
-- 🌱 Learning Kubernetes operators and service meshes
+- 🌱 Learning GitHub Actions, Kubernetes and Terraform
-- 📝 Writing tutorials on Terraform & AWS Lambda
+- 📝 Writing tutorials on Azure Functions
-- ⚡ Fun fact: I play chess and write sci-fi short stories
+- ⚡ Fun fact: I play football and write thought provoking articles

 ## 🛠️ Skills & Tools
 <table>